Details of the 9 Days Easter Holiday to The Miracles of Egypt

 We’ll have lunch at a seafood restaurant before going to see:

 The library is one of the world’s greatest literary institutions since it has copies of every book ever written.
-The Alexandria Library also has a number of displays on Egyptian history as well as a collection of priceless old books.
+The Alexandria Library also has a number of displays of Egyptian history as well as a collection of priceless old books.

 We will return you to your hotel in Cairo so you may stay the night.

-Enjoy your breakfast in the morning, check out of the hotel, and then we’ll take you to the Cairo airport to catch your flight to Aswan.
+Day 4: Let the Beauty of Aswan & the Nile Nourish Your Soul: Enjoy your breakfast in the morning, check out of the hotel, and then we’ll take you to the Cairo airport to catch your flight to Aswan.
 Upon arrival, continue your nine-day Easter vacation in Egypt with a tour of the top Aswan sights, beginning with:

 High Dam at Aswan